Shia clergy: Devaluation trend

 The title of Ayatollah (and other Iranian Shi'i titles) has been "cheapened" in recent decades.
 According to Michael M. J. Fischer, the Iranian revolution led to "rapid inflation of religious titles", and almost every senior cleric was called an Ayatollah.
 The same phenomenon happened to the title Hujjat al-Islam before, which is today a less prestigious title than Ayatollah.
 As of 19th century, it was given to people who were not only Mujtahids but also were the most distinguished clerics of that time.
-By the 21st century, there are "tens of thousands" called with that title, who are just aspiring to become a Mujtahid.
+By the 21st century, there are "tens of thousands" called with that title (ayatollah), who are just aspiring to become a Mujtahid.
 This trend led to the invention of a new title called Ayatollah al-Uzma (lit.
 'Great Sign of God').
 In the beginning, about half a dozen people were addressed with the latter title; as of 2015, the number of people who claimed that title was reportedly over 50.